 Click on an image for related information.

-Our commitment to environmental stewardship includes reducing the greenhouse gas emissions intensity of our operations.
-We focus on reducing process, fugitive, and operational greenhouse gas emissions whenever possible.
-The main avenues to achieve emissions reduction include:
+We are committed to reducing the greenhouse gas (GHG) emissions intensity of our operations.
+We focus on reducing process, fugitive, and operational GHG emissions whenever possible.
+The main avenues to achieve emissions reduction across our system include:

 - Capturing and liquefying vapors rather than flaring;